Père David's deer: Demography

 Père David's deer is endemic to the Chinese region.
 According to fossil records, the species first appeared during the Pleistocene period, when it could be found across Manchuria.
 This demography changed during the Holocene period; during this time, the species could only be found in the swamp lands and wetlands of southern China.
 Due to hunting and land reclamation, the population of the Père David's deer became even smaller.
 By 1939, the last of the wild species were shot and killed.

 Naming and etymology

 This species of deer was first made known to Western science in 1866 by Armand David (Père David), a French missionary working in China.
 He obtained some hides and the carcasses of an adult male, an adult female and a young male, and sent them to Paris, where the species was named "Père David's deer" by Alphonse Milne-Edwards, a French biologist.
+The binomial nomenclature, Elaphurus davidianus, was also given by Milne-Edwards, with the generic name formed from the Greek word ἔλαφος ('stag') and οὐρά ('tail').

-The species is sometimes known by its informal name sibuxiang (四不像 (sì bú xiàng); Japanese: shifuzō), literally meaning "four not alike", which could mean "the four unlikes" or "like none of the four"; it is variously said that the four are cow, deer, donkey, horse (or) camel, and that the expression means in detail:
+The species is sometimes known by its informal name sibuxiang (四不像 (sìbúxiàng); Japanese: shifuzō), literally meaning "four not alike", which could mean "the four unlikes" or "like none of the four"; it is variously said that the four are cow, deer, donkey, horse (or) camel, and that the expression means in detail: